gacheng/numapp/README.md

 - In command line, run "gradle test --tests com.relic.numapp.TcpClientTest.testFunctionality" to have a general test
 - In command line, run "java -jar client.jar" to start a manual client console, which you can input your numbers
 - Check the output/collect.log to get the run result

+##Application is coded base on the following assumptions
+1. Once the maximum of 5 clients has accessed the tcpServer, the new clients will be waiting for connecting to the server instead of being rejected
+2. Once the number is sent from client, an acknowldege message will be sent from server to client
+3. The output file "collect.log" is holding all the unique numbers.
+This file is not on rolling base, and currently no need to set upper limit file size
+4. When server is shutdown, all clients will be closed itself too
+5. The application is running on the single machine rather than in a distributed environment
+6. No backend database server is available
+7. No messaging or streaming server is available

 ##TODO
 1. Make output file "collect.log" is on rolling base when certain file size limit is reached